rad182/potential/platform/FAQ.md

 (Work in progress)

 1. Review [Heroku's Production Check](https://devcenter.heroku.com/articles/production-check) to ensure production-level dyno resources and database tier.
+2. Schedule regular database back-ups (see [scheduling backups](https://devcenter.heroku.com/articles/heroku-postgres-backups#scheduling-backups)).
-2. Have you set up SSL?
+3. Have you set up SSL?
 We use [Heroku's SNI SSL (beta)](https://devcenter.heroku.com/articles/ssl-beta) and our wildcard SSL certificate (files available in 1Password) to securely host apps at *.artsy.net subdomains.
 You'll also want to set up the corresponding DNS at [DynECT](https://manage.dynect.net/).
   - Here are the relevant Heroku commands (while this is in labs):
       ```
       heroku labs:enable http-sni --app <x>  # enable the lab